How Paul Manafort is connected to Trump, Russia investigation

 Manafort was found guilty of eight counts in August in the first trial victory for Mueller's team.
 The judge declared a mistrial on 10 other counts after jurors failed to reach a unanimous verdict.

-And in September, Manafort pleaded guilty as part of an agreement with Mueller's team ahead of his second trial.
+In September, Manafort pleaded guilty as part of an agreement with Mueller's team ahead of his second trial.
 According to Politico, the plea deal includes a 10-year cap for how long Manafort will be in prison.
 It also includes allowing Manafort to serve his time for both trials concurrently.

+He received a nearly 4-year prison sentence on March 7 after a federal jury in Virginia convicted him on eight counts of bank and tax fraud last year.
+A week later, on March 13, he received an additional three and a half years on foreign lobbying and witness tampering charges.

+Manafort previously maintained his innocence despite all of the charges brought before him — but he has since expressed remorse for his actions.

+"I am sorry for what I have done and all the activities that have gotten us here today," Manafort said in a written statement in March, begging a judge for mercy.

-Fox News' Samuel Chamberlain, Jennifer Earl, Jake Gibson, Alex Pappas, Zoe Szathmary and The Associated Press contributed to this report.
+Fox News' Ann Schmidt, Jake Gibson, Alex Pappas, Matt Richardson and The Associated Press contributed to this report.